 Unlike public colleges, Broadview University - Boise does not offer a tuition discount to residents of the state.

-Broadview University - Boise tuition and fees is the number billed to undergraduates for one academic year, not including room and board.
+Tuition and fees cover the expense of attendance for one academic year, but don't include room and board, which will be an added bill you will get when living on campus.
 Yet, most students will end up paying below full tuition after collecting financial aid as well as other reductions.

 The next table outlines the costs explained above for the 2016 - 2017 academic year.